anmarjarjees/entity-framework-intro/README.md

 > EFGetStarted => For Getting Started with using EF and SQLite

-# EFGetStarted
+# EFGetStarted Project
-Using C# Console App to connect a SQLite Database.
+Using C# Console App to connect a SQLite Database which is a database that self-contained in a file.
+SQlite is an open source cross-platform embedded database technology.
 Refer to my PDF file "Entity Framework Essentials".

+# Create the database:
+The following steps use migrations to create a database.
+Run the commands:
+> Add-Migration InitialCreate
+> Update-Database

+**These two commands do the following:**
+- The Add-Migration command => scaffolds a migration to create the initial set of tables for the model.
+- The Update-Database command => creates the database and applies the new migration to it.

 # Credits, References, and Resources:
 - [Entity Framework documentation hub](https://learn.microsoft.com/en-us/ef/)